grayodesa/terminal42/wp-content/plugins/pixelyoursite/readme.txt

 2. You don’t have to copy/paste all the pixel code, but just the pixel ID.
 You can find it in your Ads Manager, under Pixels
 3. The Search Event will pull each search on your site as a parameter.
 You can use it to create Custom Audiences
 4. The GeneralEvent is triggered on every page and can be used for Custom Audiences.
 We have a free guide on how to use it, liked from the plugin itself
-5. Adding events on any URL of any page of your website is easy: just add the URL, select event type and fill the desired parameters values
+5. Adding events to any URL of any page of your website is easy: just add the URL, select event type and fill the desired parameters values
 6. If you want you can insert a custom event code
 7. Or you can select a standard event and use the default parameters
 8. WooCommerce integration comes with out of the box Facebook Dynamic Ads setup